arangodb/docs/drivers/spark-connector-new.md

 ## Current limitations

-- for `content-type=vpack`, implicit deserialization casts don't work well, i.e. reading a document having a field with   a numeric value whereas the related read schema requires a string value for such field
+- For `content-type=vpack`, implicit deserialization casts don't work well, i.e. reading a document having a field with a numeric value whereas the related read schema requires a string value for such a field.
-- dates and timestamps fields are interpreted to be in UTC time zone
+- Dates and timestamps fields are interpreted to be in a UTC time zone.
-- In Spark 2.4, on corrupted records in batch reading, partial results are not supported.
-All fields other than the field configured by `columnNameOfCorruptRecord` are set to `null` (SPARK-26303)
+- In Spark 2.4, for corrupted records in batch reading, partial results are not supported.
+All fields other than the field configured by `columnNameOfCorruptRecord` are set to `null` (SPARK-26303).
-- in read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task (BTS-671)
+- In read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task (BTS-671).